 Working with other government agencies more than 200 Thames Valley Police officers took part in two separate raid yesterday to tackle serious organised criminals.
-As part of the Five arrests were made as part of this ongoing investigation demonstrating the Force's commitment to tackling criminal gangs.
+As part of the raids five arrests were made as part of this ongoing investigation demonstrating the Force's commitment to tackling criminal gangs.

 Details have been published by Thames Valley Police: